Women In Executive Leadership Program

 In our introductory session, you will meet your fellow participants and begin to explore your own understanding of leadership.
 We will dive into how our thoughts govern our feelings, actions and results.
 We will start to focus on recognizing thoughts, behaviors and actions that sabotage or support our careers.
 We will give a brief overview of topics that will be addressed during the course and you will also identify individual goals that you want to achieve as a result of this course.

 Having a mentor gives you a sounding board for ideas for major decisions and gives you access to your mentor's knowledge and experience.
 The mentorship component of this program will be discussed in detail.
 All participants will identify and secure a senior-level mentor.
 Participants will also begin to build a personal and professional roadmap (Individual Development Plan) that will encompass both your desired destination and the steps, experience, and development you will need to make progress on the journey.
 The IDP will be an ongoing project throughout the course and will require out-of-class work.

 Leadership is less about your needs, and more about the needs of the people and the organization you are leading.
 Leadership styles should be adapted to the particular demands of the situation, the particular requirements of the people involved and the particular challenges facing the organization.
 In this session, you will come to understand your leadership styles and how to best leverage for any given situation.
 Leadership communication and motivation will be discussed using the DiSC assessment.
 This session will also explore change in the workplace and best techniques to stay purpose driven, communicate clear goals, and to provide inspiration.

 Good communication means the intended message is received by the audience without any distortions in meaning.
 Good communicators are generally superior employees and leaders because their teams understand the task at hand, and get the job done on time and on budget.
-This session will focus on oral communication; from one-on-one conversations to small group settings or presentations in front of a large audience.
+This session focuses on women's communication habits that either sabotage or support success.